-1. The Great Pyramid of Giza, Egypt
+1. The Great Pyramid of Giza, Egypt: The Only One Still Standing

 Being a tomb for Pharaoh Khufu around 2560 BCE, it stands as a testament to the craftsmanship of the ancient Egyptians.
 Its precise alignment with cardinal points and colossal stone blocks leaves visitors marveling at the mysteries of its construction.
 The accuracy of the construction spanned many myths as to the alien origin of the pyramids.

-The Giza Plateau is home to three major pyramids and several smaller structures.
+However, recent studies have uncovered an almost extinct Nile branch, providing a very credible theory for the pyramid construction.
+The Giza Plateau is home to 3 major pyramids and several smaller structures.
 These pyramids are among the most iconic and well-preserved structures from ancient Egypt.

 Definitely, the pyramids are far from being the only thing that Egypt can offer.
 Red Sea diving, Muslim and Christian historic sites, ancient artifacts, natural masterpieces, and a lot more.